 Communicate: Dispel Rumors and Contain Emotional Responses

 A troubling reality is that there may be vulnerable individuals in a particular workplace.
-Such vulnerable employees may be at risk for responding to the suicide in a truly negative manner.
-For example, there are instances in which emotionally vulnerable workers responded to suicides of coworkers by taking their own lives.
-This technically is known as a contagion effect and is a real phenomenon.
+Such vulnerable employees may be at risk for responding to suicide in a truly negative manner.
+For example, there are instances in which emotionally vulnerable workers responded to the suicides of coworkers by taking their own lives.
+This technique is known as a contagion effect and is a real phenomenon.
 In other words, the death by suicide of a co-worker may trigger suicidal thoughts and feelings in some already vulnerable individuals and may increase their risk for copy-cat behavior.

 In a larger company, there very well may be multiple employees entertaining suicidal thoughts at any given time.
 When one of these employees actually takes the step to commit suicide, another may follow suit.
 This is another example of the contagion effect.

 Communication about the suicide of an employee needs to be as accurate as possible – again, respecting any privacy issues raised by family members.
 A concise statement about an employee’s suicide should be issued as soon as possible to the workforce.
-This tactic is the best step to take to protect against misinformation being circulated about the event.
+This tactic is the best step to take to protect against the misinformation being circulated about the event.

 Support: Offer Appropriate Assistance